funmagsoft/ecare-infrastructure/TERRAFORM-REVIEW-FINAL.md

-# Terraform Code Review: infra-platform - Final Report
+# Terraform Code Review: infra-platform - Final Review

 **Review Date**: Current
-**Status**: ✅ **EXCELLENT** - All major improvements implemented
+**Status**: ✅ **EXCELLENT** - Final comprehensive review

 ## Executive Summary

-This review analyzes the Terraform code in `infra-platform` for improvements in DRY principles, modularization, and naming conventions.
-After implementing all recommended improvements, the codebase now demonstrates **excellent** adherence to DRY principles, proper modularization, and consistent naming conventions.
+This is the final comprehensive review of the Terraform codebase in `infra-platform` after implementing all major improvements.
+The codebase demonstrates **excellent** adherence to DRY principles, proper modularization, and consistent naming conventions.
 All critical issues have been resolved.

 **Overall Assessment**: ✅ **EXCELLENT** - The codebase is well-structured, maintainable, and follows Terraform best practices.
+No further critical improvements are needed.

 ---